Client Success Stories

 Reversed Initially Denied Disability Claim

 Our disability lawyers prepared an appeal for our client, which demonstrated the validity of the neuropsychological testing and obtained a letter from our client’s treating doctors to support her disability.
-In the end, Madison National Life Insurance reversed its denial of benefits and our client received back pay as well as ongoing monthly benefits.
+In the end, the insurance company reversed its denial of benefits and our client received back pay as well as ongoing monthly benefits.

 Social Security Disability